babanomania/vault_pi/README.md

-# Vault PI
+# DNS PI

-This is an ansible-playbook to setup an raspberry-pi with an vaultwarden server running with automatic backup and restore.
+This is an ansible-playbook to setup an raspberry-pi with an pihole running with automatic backup and restore.
 Below are the features.

 ### Server hardening